nishchay/translations/static/english/learningCenter/maintenance.md

 ```php
 ["firefox/45.0-50.0", "routeToCall", "Maintenance message"]
 ```
-This will match firfox having version number from 45.0 to 52.0.
+This will match firefox having version number from 45.0 to 52.0.

 ###### Version less or equal
 ```php